b-gent/test_recruitment_repo/doc/building_the_docs.rst

 Building the documentation
 ##########################

-Before can build the documentation, you must install `Sphinx <https://www.sphinx-doc.org/>`_.
+Before you can build the documentation, you must install `Sphinx <https://www.sphinx-doc.org/>`_.
 See the `installation instructions <https://www.sphinx-doc.org/en/master/usage/installation.html>`_ on the Sphinx website for detailed information.

 To build the documentation, complete the following steps: